Where to Discuss?

 Macro Skeleton

-There are only a few methods.
+The macro consists of only a few methods.

 Merge CSV: Calc Macro: Class Skeleton